-There are many insulation options for pole barns and buildings.
+There are many insulation options for pole barns.
 Choosing the right one depends on your intended utilization of the building, your budget, and the weather your building will endure.

 Blown in foam insulation seals air gaps during the expansion process providing the most effective way to insulate your pole barn for energy savings.
 Those savings come at a price today since this method of insulating is more expensive than others.